 Making this DIY Star Wars Memory Game gave me the chance to play Memory again, one of my very favorite childhood games ever.
-It’s a fun, easy way to exercise those brain cells and practice memorization while having some fun with the new Star Wars: The Force Awakens movie in theaters now.
+It’s a fun, easy way to exercise those brain cells and practice memorization while having some fun with the Star Wars theme

 3″ wood circles (you’ll want at least 20 to make the game challenging)